Debalent/Finthos/LEGAL-DISCLAIMER.md

 ### 1. "AS IS" BASIS DISCLAIMER

-**THE PEOPLEPAY PLATFORM AND ALL RELATED MATERIALS ARE PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO:**
+**THE Finthos PLATFORM AND ALL RELATED MATERIALS ARE PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO:**

 - **Merchantability**: No guarantee of commercial viability
 - **Fitness for Purpose**: No warranty for specific use cases